LudvigHygrell/DAT257-DIT257-Agile-software-project-management---Group-8/backend/docs/filtering.md

     "properties": {
         "filter": { "type": "string" },
         "field": { "type": "string" },
-        "arguments": { "type": "array" }
+        "arguments": { "type": "array" },
+        "value": {}
     },
     "required": ["filter"]
 }
 ```

 The `filter` property determines what type of filter is applied. `field` is the field that the filter
 is applied on and `arguments` is an optional array of arguments that may be passed to the filter.
+If
+the filter is a comparison operator, then the `value` field determines the right hand operand.

 ## Filter methods